iFovea vs Nx Witness

 What Makes Nx Witness a Strong On-Premise Choice

 Nx Witness (branded as DW Spectrum by Digital Watchdog) is among the better-designed on-premise VMS platforms.
-It outperforms most legacy NVRs and open-source alternatives in several areas:
+It outperforms most legacy NVRs and open-source alternatives in several areas: polished desktop and web client, cross-platform server (Windows or Linux), broad camera compatibility with fisheye dewarping and PTZ control, Nx Cloud relay for remote desktop client access, edge storage support, and a developer SDK.

 Full Platform Comparison